Know the Laws: Rhode Island

 You can also visit our Staying Safe page for ways to increase your safety.
 If you are being stalked or harassed, you can also go to the Stalking Resource Center website for more information on stalking and harassment laws, as well safety planning information.
 Aside from physical abuse and stalking, if you are being mentally or emotionally abused, please contact a domestic violence organization in your area.
-They can help you figure out your options and offer you support.
+They may be able to help you figure out your options and offer you support.
 See RI State and Local Programs for contact information.

 back to top